telefonicaid/iotagent-node-lib/doc/api.md

 _**Response code**_

--   200 OK if successful, returning a service group body.
+-   200 OK if successful, returning a config group body.
 -   400 MISSING_HEADERS if any of the mandatory headers is not present.
 -   500 SERVER ERROR if there was any error not contemplated above.